sakari/jsqc/README.md

 # QuickCheck for javascript

-Framework for randomized test data generation for javascript in the footsteps of Claessen and Hughes with crappy [Jasmine](http://pivotal.github.com/jasmine) integration.

-For general introduction to QuickCheck a good starting point could be [wikipedia] (http://en.wikipedia.org/wiki/QuickCheck).

 ```javascript
    describe('arrays', function() {
         property('reverse of concatenation of arrays is equal to concatenation of reversed arrays',